 The early-Facebook credential matters because it was not incidental.
 SiriusXM's corporate material still highlights her role in major marketing and political initiatives and her association with Facebook's early live-streaming efforts around the 2008 presidential inauguration.

 Whether one treats that era as visionary, overhyped, or morally mixed, it places her inside a formative stage of social media history.
-She was not only a commentator who appeared after the systems were built.
-She was part of the cohort that helped platforms learn to think of themselves as media infrastructure.
+She was part of the cohort that helped platforms learn to think of themselves as media infrastructure, rather than a commentator who arrived after the systems were built.

 That background explains why her later work moved so easily into radio, television, publishing, live events, and startup-related commentary.
 She was trained inside a moment when tech companies stopped imagining themselves as tools alone and started seeing themselves as public stages.